kyza0d/vocal.nvim/MILESTONES.md

 - The plugin is developed iteratively, with each phase building on the previous one to ensure a stable foundation.

 ## Plugin Architecture
-The plugin is structured under `lua/transcribe/` with a modular design for maintainability and extensibility.
+The plugin is structured under `lua/vocal/` with a modular design for maintainability and extensibility.
 It leverages Neovim's Lua API and `plenary.nvim` for asynchronous operations.
 The architecture is inspired by `whisper.lua` but simplified to focus on OpenAI Whisper API integration.

 **Directory Structure**:
-- `lua/transcribe/`
+- `lua/vocal/`
-  - `init.lua`: Main entry point, handles setup and the `:Transcribe` command.
+  - `init.lua`: Main entry point, handles setup and the `:Vocal` command.
   - `config.lua`: Defines default and user-configurable settings.
   - `recording.lua`: Manages audio recording with `sox` and `plenary.job`.
   - `ui.lua`: Provides a popup interface for recording control.